Introduction to Git - Background, Installation, and Usage

 By using the

-It is important to note that even though a file may physically exist in the directory, it will not be tracked by Git and included in your repository until it is "added" to the repository using the add command.
+It's also important to note that even though a file may physically exist in the directory, it will not be tracked by Git and included in your repository until it is "added" to the repository using the

 When you or someone else has checked code into a repository from another computer and we need to get those changes on our local machine, you will pull those changes from remote.
 You can achieve this by running the